Skip to main content

 Use Case: Batch Form Processing

 Process multiple forms with different data programmatically.
+For best performance with repeated forms, use templates.

 import base64